What changes in the skin occur due to exposure to the sun?

 What are the signs and symptoms of skin cancer?

-The most common warning sign of skin cancer is a change on the skin, typically a new mole or skin lesion or a change in an existing mole.
+The most common warning sign of skin cancer is a change on the skin, typically a new mole, a new skin lesion or a change in an existing mole.

-- Basal cell carcinoma may appear as a small, smooth, pearly, or waxy bump on the face ears and neck; or as a flat, pink/red- or brown-colored lesion on the trunk or arms and legs.
+- Basal cell carcinoma may appear as a small, smooth, pearly, or waxy bump on the face, or neck, or as a flat, pink/red- or brown-colored lesion on the trunk, arms or legs.